zammad/zammad-org/src/en/documentation/use/advanced-features.md

 **How?**

-In the ticket sidebar, you can find a section which is labels as **Tags**.
+In the ticket sidebar, you can find a section which is labeled as **Tags**.
 Add a tag by clicking on the ::+:: button.
 You can select existing tags and add new ones (if your admin didn't disable to add new tags).

 Remove them by simply click on the ::x:: button.
 Be aware that there is no confirmation dialog for deleting a tag from